Wimnet/RequetDataSet/README.md

 In each $'merged.txt'$ file, data is recorded for each 100$ ms interval.
 Each interval is represented as: [Relative Time, # Packets Sent, # Packets Received, # Bytes Sent, # Bytes Received, [Network Info 1], [Network Info 2], [Network Info 3], [Network Info 4], [Network Info 5], ... , [Network Info 25], [Playback Info] ].

-Relative Time is defined as the time since the Javascript Node server hosting the YouTube API begins.
+Relative Time marks the end of the interval.
+Relative Time is defined as the time since the JAvascript Node server hosting the YouTube API is started.
 Relative Time for the 0th interval is defined as 0 sec.
-It is updated in intervals of 100 ms.
+It is updated in intervals of 100 ms. TShark is called prior the Javascript Node server.
+Therefore, the 0th interval contains Wireshark data up to the start of the Javascript Node server.

 The Network Info i is represented as: [IP Src, IP Dst, Protocol, # Packets Sent, # Packets Received, # Bytes Sent, # Bytes Received] for each interval.
 IP_Src is the IP address of the end device.
 The top 25 destination IP addresses in terms of total bytes sent and received for the entire session are recorded.
 For each $i$ of the top 25 IP_Dst addresses, the Protocol associated with the higher data volume for the interval (in terms of total number of packets exchanged) is selected, and data volume in terms of packets and bytes for each interval is reported for the {IP_Src, IP_Dst, Protocol} tuple in [Network Info i].